Factionalism within Madhya Pradesh may cost Congress dearly

 Since then the Congress high-command has pinned high hopes on Madhya Pradesh Chief Minister Kamal Nath for improving the party's performance in the state in the Lok Sabha elections.

-As per the changed strategy, Congress President Rahul Gandhi has given free hand to the party-ruled states' chief ministers to win as many as possible Lok Sabha seats from their respective states.
+As per the changed strategy, Congress president Rahul Gandhi has given free hand to the party-ruled states' chief ministers to win as many as possible Lok Sabha seats from their respective states.

-For the first time, the Congress has permitted its Chief Ministers to seek votes in their name during the Lok Sabha elections.
+For the first time, the Congress has permitted its chief ministers to seek votes in their name during the Lok Sabha elections.

 According to the sources, Madhya Pradesh Chief Minister Kamal Nath has promised the party high command to win more than 15 seats out of 29.